Concept | Monitoring and feedback in the AI project lifecycle#

 Note

-See this tutorial to learn how to implement A/B testing of API endpoints with Dataiku.
+See Tutorial | Real-time API deployment to learn how to implement A/B testing of API endpoints with Dataiku.

 Logging system#

 Monitoring a live system, with or without machine learning components, means collecting and aggregating data about its states.
-The logging system is a time-stamped event log that captures and centralizes the following information for analysis:
+The logging system is a timestamped event log that captures and centralizes the following information for analysis:

 • Model metadata to identify the model, such as the model version.